tonight-halfmoon/freebsd-on-T530/README.md

 Release 11.1 is originally installed and then the system is upgraded to release 11.2.
 The EoL of release 11.2 is 11.3-Release + 3 months as published on [FreeBSD Security Information](https://www.freebsd.org/security/security.html#sup).

-Check [Update Steps](./Systems.Configurations/Updating/steps) to see how it is upgraded to release 11.2.
+Check [Update & Upgrade Steps](./Systems.Configurations/Update_and_Upgrade/steps) to see how it is upgraded to release 11.2.

 ## Upgrades
 The system is upgraded to Release 12.0.
 The upgrade was not straight.
 It required a couple of cycles of update-related commands.